-0.3 C

 Shopping and culture

 With its many stores, boutiques, and the massive Åhléns City department store, Sergels Torg is the shopping destination of Stockholm.
-There are covered shopping options in the underground Sergelarkaden.
+The underground Sergelarkaden offers a variety of covered shopping options.

 Urban life

-The square is a great place to observe people because there is always activity there, such as:
+The square is a wonderful place to observe people because there is always activity there, such as:

 • Street performances